 Redfall release date and platforms

-It'll also be available on Xbox Game Pass on day one.
-While it'll skip the last-gen Xbox One, anyone who's yet to upgrade to Microsoft's latest can access it through Xbox Cloud Gaming too.
-Providing you have an Xbox Game Pass Ultimate subscription).
+While Redfall will skip the last-gen Xbox One, anyone who's yet to upgrade to Microsoft's latest console can access it through Xbox Cloud Gaming (providing you have an Xbox Game Pass Ultimate subscription).
 Moreover, if you can't wait to sink your teeth into Arkane's co-op shooter, you can pre-order Redfall now.

 Redfall story and setting

-Redfall's website gives us a brief synopsis of the game's story, setting and the larger-than-life characters that inhabit the world.
+Redfall's website gives us a brief synopsis of the game's story, setting, and the larger-than-life characters that inhabit the world.

 - Layla Ellison: A biomedical engineering student who interned at a research facility, where something went very wrong, leaving her with intense telekinetic abilities.